 Howard Hughes Medical Institute as a resource forn working with cell cultures, radioactive materials and other laboratory materials.

 3) Environmental Protection Agency (EPA) website for green chemistry

-A directory of MSDS sheets from Flinn Scientific Inc. that includes a ranking of hazard level and disposal methods
+A directory of SDS sheets from Flinn Scientific Inc. that includes a ranking of hazard level and disposal methods

-www.ilpi.com/msds/index.html - A listing of numerous sites that have free downloads of MSDS sheets
+www.ilpi.com/msds/index.html - A listing of numerous sites that have free downloads of SDS sheets